ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-23-pocket-git-guide.md

 Get Git
 ---
 Git is free.
-When you try to use Git for the first time on a Mac (my preferred environment), you will be asked to install the command line tools, which will subsequently bring Git on your Mac.
+For either Mac or Windows a very fast way to get Git on your computer is to install [GitHub Desktop](https://desktop.github.com).

-On a Mac, though not mandatory, for an improved Git command prompt and Git command completion with the tab key, I like to have the Bash Git Completion configured on my system.
+On a Mac, after installation, open the Preferences screen of GitHub Desktop, go to the advanced tab and activate *Install Command Line Tools* to have the Git console on your Mac.
+Though not mandatory, for an improved Git command prompt and Git command completion with the tab key, I like to have the Bash Git Completion configured on my Mac.
 Follow [Install Bash Git Completion](https://github.com/bobthecow/git-flow-completion/wiki/Install-Bash-git-completion) to get it installed (it includes a Git installation via homebrew, just in case you don´t have Git already on your Mac).
 In addition to the explanations given, add the following lines to your `.bash_profile` to improve your command prompt:

 ```
 export GIT_PS1_SHOWDIRTYSTATE=true